brian32768/docker-homeassistant/README.md

 I used to include Mosquitto and the hardware setup for the Zigbee dongle but that's been moved to the docker-z2m project.

+I am 150 miles from home right now and want to do some work with Esphome and an ESP32-C6 device, so I am trying to run Home Assistant locally on my Windows 11 laptop.
+Theory is that I don't need Mosquitto or Zigbee2MQTT to do this.

 ## Node Red

 I've tried it and find it tediously difficult.
 I want to just code in Python.